PitchConnect/fogis-calendar-phonebook-sync/docs/code_quality.md

 Pylint is configured to be less strict in this initial phase, focusing on catching significant issues while allowing for gradual improvement of the codebase.

+## Security Standards

+### Bandit

+We use [Bandit](https://bandit.readthedocs.io/) to find common security issues in Python code.
+Bandit is a tool designed to find common security issues in Python code, such as:

+- Use of assert statements in production code
+- Use of exec or eval
+- Hard-coded passwords or keys
+- Use of insecure functions or modules
+- SQL injection vulnerabilities
+- Command injection vulnerabilities
+- And many more

+#### Configuration

+Our Bandit configuration is in the `.bandit` file with these key settings:

+- Skipped tests: Some low-risk checks are skipped to reduce noise
+- Confidence level: MEDIUM (reduces false positives)
+- Target Python version: 3.9
+- Recursive scanning of the codebase
+- Exclusion of test directories

+Bandit helps us identify potential security vulnerabilities before they make it into production code.

 ## Future Enhancements

-This is the fourth phase of our code quality standards implementation.
+This is the fifth phase of our code quality standards implementation.
 Future phases will include:

 1. ✅ Basic Pre-commit Setup (completed)
 2. ✅ Code Formatting with Black and isort (completed)
 3. ✅ Linting - Phase 1 with Flake8 (completed)
-4. ✅ Linting - Phase 2 with Pylint (current phase)
+4. ✅ Linting - Phase 2 with Pylint (completed)
-5. Security Checks (bandit)
+5. ✅ Security Checks with Bandit (current phase)
 6. Test Integration (pytest)
 7. CI Integration